 “At the peak when she got her skin infection, and all her hair fell out, I started giving her Vitalize® Alimend®, at the reluctance of my bank account, and it has worked absolute wonders for her, keeping her so comfortable and happy!
 Since we started it, we haven’t had stomach problems, her coat is on the mend, and she’s happy and healthy.
 Oh yeah, and since she’s happy, she’s more rideable than ever.
 Like every single day is better than the day before.
 We’re on our way back to dark and dappled.
 If your horse looks healthy on the outside you know it is feeling healthy on the inside,” she said.

 Currently on stall rest, Elona is getting the stress dose of Alimend, a natural liquid product that supports gastric health and GI tissue in horses.
-Alimend is a unique blend of: MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and AO-Biotics®, a precision prebiotic designed to boost animal resilience to challenges.
-It is research-proven to improve gut integrity and immune response.
+Alimend is a unique blend of: MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and Amaferm®, a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
+It is research-proven to significantly increase intake, digestion and absorption improving gut health.
 Alimend is safe for continuous and routine use in all horses.

 Elona will continue to receive Alimend, according to her owner, who isn’t a fan of supplements, but is an advocate of giving her horse the best care possible.
 She understands the “good gut feeling” that Vitalize Alimend is providing her horse.
 Adding Alimend to Elona’s diet is the only change that Karssen made, and it brought her horse back.